fatihtufekci/EvrekaQ2/README.md

 -----------------------------

 ## alternative_solution app (Second Solution)
 - In the alternative solution, there are latitude and longitude fields in the Bin class.
 Having all Bin-Operation pairs in one table can bloat the BinOperation table.
 That's why I separated each Operation's relationship with Bin.
 Then, if the operations need different attributes and methods, a change specific to that operation is made.
-Thus, when a new transaction is wanted to be added, our structure is compatible with the Open/Closed Principle.
+Thus, when a new Operation class is wanted to be added, our structure is compatible with the Open/Closed Principle.
 Operation class is abstract base class.
 Here, the common fields collection_frequency, last_collection and bin are kept.
 Different CollectionOperations can be subclassed to Operation.
 For example, GarbageCollectionOperation.
 - A new class can be created later when a new collection operation is added.

 ##### Entity-relationship  diagram